dthain/distsys-fa24/project.md

 - While this is a short talk, it will require careful preparation in order to be detailed, informative, and on time.
-Practice multiple times together so that you can consistently finish between 9m30s and 9m59s.
+Practice multiple times together so that you can consistently finish right on time.
 Following each talk, there will be **two** minutes for questions from the audience.
 In the meantime, the next group should come up to the podium and load the next slide deck.